Prefab 101

 doing this?

-Partially because of misinformation, but pre-fabs aren’t perfect.
+A lot of people are!
+It may not be the norm partially because of misinformation, but also because pre-fabs aren’t perfect.
 Here are some of the downsides:

 -